-The 2021 Employee Stock Purchase Plan (the ESPP) was adopted by our board of directors in December 2020 and the stockholders approved the plan in January 2021, prior to the completion of the Company's IPO.
+The Company's 2021 Employee Stock Purchase Plan (the ESPP) was adopted by the board of directors in December 2020 and the stockholders approved the plan in January 2021, prior to the completion of the Company's IPO.
 The ESPP became effective on the day immediately prior to the effectiveness of the Company's IPO.
-The Company has initially reserved 416.665 shares of common stock for issuance to participating employees.
+The Company has initially reserved 416,665 shares of common stock for issuance to participating employees.

-The ESPP provides that the number of shares reserved and available for issuance under the ESPP will automatically increase each January 1, beginning on January 1, 2022, by the lesser of 833,330 shares of our common stock, 1% of the outstanding number of shares of the Company's common stock on the immediately preceding December 31, or such lesser number of shares as determined by the Company's compensation committee.
+The ESPP provides that the number of shares reserved and available for issuance under the ESPP will automatically increase each January 1, beginning on January 1, 2022, by the lesser of 833,330 shares of the Company's common stock, 1% of the outstanding number of shares of the Company's common stock on the immediately preceding December 31, or such lesser number of shares as determined by the Company's compensation committee.
 This number is subject to adjustment in the event of a stock split, stock dividend or other change in capitalization.

-For the Company recorded less than \$0.1 million of compensation expense relating to the ESPP for the three months ended March 31, 2021.
+The Company issued 10,099 shares of its common stock on June 30, 2021 pursuant to the ESPP.
+The Company recorded less than \$0.1 million of equity-based compensation expense relating to the ESPP for each of the three and nine months ended September 30, 2021.